IvanContrerasFD/MarksLibrary/README.md

         - Two variable operators: join, meet, prop, impr, min, max, +, -, *, /, min, max
         - Relational operators: =, <=, >=

 Furthermore, interval input-output commands are included:

-        - The input for a modal interval is I=interval(a1,a2)
+        - Input for a modal interval is I=interval(x,y)

 ### File "mark.p"
 🟢 This file is the Matlab script to perform computations with marks.